James Reddy Clendon: Farming and politics

 From 1841 he farmed on 3342 acre of land he had purchased at Manawaora in the Bay of Islands in 1838.
 He became the president of the New Zealand Banking Company, the owner of New Zealand's first bank which opened at Kororareka in September 1840.
 Also in 1840 he became a justice of the peace and was a member of New Zealand's first Legislative Council from 1840 to 1844.
 He was appointed as the police magistrate at the Bay of Islands in 1845 and advised the British military during the Flagstaff War.
 From about 1846 his role of magistrate was extended to include Hokianga.

 Second Marriage

 In 1855, his wife Sarah died.
 On 9 January 1856, the 55-year-old Clendon married 18-year-old Jane Cochrane, daughter of Dennis Cochrane of Hokianga and his late wife, Takatowai Te Whata.
 Jane Cochrane was also known as Mihi Kerene and Jane Takotowi Clendon and was born on 28 July 1838 in Hokianga, New Zealand.
 Jane had an Irish father and a Maori mother.
 Clendon had six children with his first wife and eight with his second.
 In 1862, James and Jane settled at Rawene where he continued as magistrate until 1867.
 He died at Rawene on either 24 or 26 October 1872.
 His second wife, Jane, died in 1919.

 Heritage New Zealand owns Clendon House at Rawene, which was built in the 1860s, and keeps it open to the public.

+Legacy

+The Clendon family papers, including material written by his wives, were archived by Heritage New Zealand and Auckland Libraries.
+In 2022, this material was inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.